 Panic disorder is an anxiety disorder in which the person experiences recurring panic attacks and is concerned about having future attacks.
 More than 6 million American adults are diagnosed with panic disorder every year.
 People with panic disorder are often depressed, and are at risk of substance abuse and suicide.
 Panic disorder with or without agoraphobia can be a debilitating condition, and if severe enough, an individual may even become housebound.
 Agoraphobia is defined as a fear of being in places where it is hard to escape, or where help might not be available and is often a consequence of having panic attacks or panic disorder.

 For many people who suffer from panic disorder, there is a physical component that can be addressed.
 Research has shown that many who suffer with Panic Disorder breathe in a way that makes them more likely to have a panic attack.
 They breathe this way all the time, not only during panic attacks.

-Contact us today to start your program for the advanced, non-drug treatment of panic disorder and panic attacks.
+We offer several approaches to help people with panic disorder, including short-term therapy, and medication.
+Contact us today to get start your program for the advanced treatment of panic disorder and panic attacks.